 The following guidelines can help to prevent flu with COPD:

-1. Wash your hands frequently and thoroughly several times each day.
-This can help prevent the spread of flu.
+1. Wash your hands frequently and thoroughly several times each day to help prevent the spread of flu.

 2. Check with your doctor about an influenza vaccine.
 You need a flu shot every year.
 The best time to get a flu shot is October or November, but you can get a flu shot in January or even later.
 Flu season can begin as early as October and last through May, so make sure you're taking preventive steps.
-Make sure friends, family members, and co-workers get flu shots.
+Urge friends, family members, and co-workers to get flu shots.
 It's easier to prevent flu if those around you are not sick with flu.

 3. Also, get a pneumococcal vaccination, which helps prevent a certain type of pneumonia.
-In some patients with COPD, the vaccine should be repeated every five to six years.
+In some patients with COPD, the vaccine should be repeated every 5 to 6 years.
 Talk to your doctor to see what's best in your situation.

-4. Avoid crowds during cold and flu season because flu can cause serious problems for people with COPD.
+4. Avoid crowds during cold and flu season.

 For in-depth information, see WebMD's Flu Prevention Strategies.

 When Should I Call the Doctor About Flu With COPD?

-If you have COPD, see your doctor regularly even if you are feeling fine.
-Make a list of your breathing symptoms and think about any activities that you can no longer do because of shortness of breath.
-Be sure to bring a list of all the medications you are taking to each doctor's visit.
+If you have COPD, see your doctor regularly, even if you are feeling fine.
+Make a list of your breathing symptoms, and think about any activities that you can no longer do because of shortness of breath.
+Bring to each doctor's visit a list of all the medications you are taking.

-If you do get the flu, ask your doctor about the antiviral drugs oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza).
+If you get the flu, ask your doctor about the antiviral drugs oseltamivir (Tamiflu), peramivir (Rapivab), and zanamivir (Relenza).
 Antiviral drugs may help decrease the severity of flu symptoms if taken within the first 48 hours.